-Acquisitions Incorporated is a Dungeons & Dragons party starring in a series of online adventures since 2008, originally in podcast format but nowadays mainly in live shows that are published on YouTube.
+Acquisitions Incorporated is a Dungeons & Dragons party starring in a series of online Actual Play adventures since 2008, originally in podcast format but nowadays mainly in live shows that are published on YouTube.
 A collaboration between Penny Arcade and Wizards of the Coast, the series was originally created to showcase the then-new 4th Edition of D&D, but soon evolved into something of an improvisational Comic Fantasy thanks to the fun dynamics between the players and excellent Dungeon Mastering by the WotC producer Chris Perkins.

 The plot centers on the (mis)adventures of the eponymous Acquisitions Inc., a Ragtag Bunch of Misfits banded together in a pseudo-corporate formation on a quest for fame and wealth.
 Originally consisting of The Leader Omin Dran (Jerry Holkins), The Big Guy Binwin Bronzebottom (Scott Kurtznote ), and The Smart Guy Jim Darkmagic (Mike Krahulik), they were later (temporarily) joined by a number of corporate "interns", a full list of whom and their associated tropes can be found on the characters page.
 In late 2018, Chris Perkins stepped down as AcqInc's Dungeon Master and handed the reigns to fellow WotC producernote Jeremy Crawford.

 The series began as podcasts, available for Archive Trawling at the official WotC website, before transitioning to live events at Penny Arcade Expos around the United States, which can, nowadays, be most easily viewed on YouTube.
 All adventures to date are listed in their official Portfolio, as well as our own recap and timeline pages.
+For a behind-the-scenes look into the AcqInc history, check out this interview with Chris Perkins (be warned, however, that it spoils elements from pretty much every game during his entire tenure).

 Related media include:

-- Acquisitions Incorporated: The "C" Team is a spinoff series featuring Amy Falcone, Kate Welch, Kris Straub, and Ryan Hartman, DM'd by Jerry and presented in association with Hyper RPG.
+- Acquisitions Incorporated: The "C" Team is a spinoff series featuring Trystan Falcone, Kate Welch, Kris Straub, and Ryan Hartman, DM'd by Jerry and presented in association with Hyper RPG.
 The first season aired weekly on the HyperRPG Twitch.tv channel from March to November 2017, with the Second One premiering in January 2018.
 A fan by the name of Zee Bashew has also produced a series of semi-official animated shorts based on select scenes from the live episodes.

 - Table Titans is a spin-off of Kurtz' webcomic PvP that features a tabletop group; and Val's character in Season 2 is Binwin's niece Valeria Bronzebottom.